Camble/DCS-Mission-Manager/README.md

 DCS Mission Manager is a tool for managing and manipulating DCS Mission files.

+## Most Recent Changes

+- Fixed issue where pasted date & time was not being saved.

 ## Getting Started

 See [releases](https://github.com/Camble/DCS-Mission-Manager/releases) for download links.